apache/yunikorn-site/docs/user_guide/workloads/run_spark.md

 ### Install spark operator

-We should install with the batch scheduler enabled and set the default scheduler to YuniKorn.
+We should install `spark-operator` with `controller.batchScheduler.enable=true` and set `controller.batchScheduler.default=yunikorn`.
 It's optional to set the default scheduler to YuniKorn since you can specify it later on, but it's recommended to do so.

 ```shell script
 helm upgrade --install spark-operator spark-operator/spark-operator \